JohanSchott/apartment_prices/README.md

 source setup.sh
 ```

-- Load a (trained) neural network model, and generate a map of Stockholm with apartment prices color-coded:
+- Load a (trained) neural network model, and generate a map of Stockholm with apartment prices color-coded, as well as two videos of how the prices in the region have changed over time:
 ```bash
 source use_model_tf.sh
 ```